 Monthly Meetup Mayhem

-E3C meets one Tuesday every month at the Foggy Goggle Restaurant & Pub.
+E3C meets once a month at the Foggy Goggle Restaurant & Pub.
 7pm until close.
 See the Events Calendar for the next Meetup theme.

 Sponsors: Hang With Us